How to Make Indian Dishes Diabetes-Friendly

 Veggies

-Vegetables such as spinach, cauliflower, and eggplant play a vital role in Indian cooking, providing essential vitamins, minerals, and fiber.
-These versatile ingredients not only add texture and color to dishes, but also contribute to nutritional value.
+Non-starchy vegetables such as spinach, cauliflower, and eggplant play a vital role in Indian cooking, providing essential vitamins, minerals, and fiber.
+These versatile ingredients not only add texture and color to dishes but also contribute to nutritional value.
 Increasing your non-starchy vegetable intake helps you feel full for longer and supports blood glucose management.
 And remember, according to the Diabetes Plate, half of your plate should be filled with non-starchy vegetables.

 The Takeaway

-By trying out these healthier tweaks and choosing ingredients packed with nutrients, you're exploring new options and looking after your health.
-You can enjoy the rich culinary heritage of traditional Indian cuisine while making choices that support your eating plan.
-Experiment with different ingredients and enjoy every bite knowing you're making delicious and nutritious choices for yourself.
+By trying these healthier swaps and choosing ingredients full of nutrients, you’re opening the door to new flavors while taking good care of your health.
+You can enjoy the rich traditions of Indian cooking and still make choices that fit your eating plan.
+Have fun experimenting with different ingredients and enjoy every bite, knowing you’re choosing meals that are both delicious and nourishing.

 Try these other diabetes-friendly Indian recipes